 Phone Calls & Phone Usage Policy

 All phone calls from jail are with a pre-paid phone card or account, or are collect calls .
-Jail phone calls are usually more costly than phone calls made outside of jail.
+Jail phone calls are usually more expensive than phone calls made outside of jail.
 There is no limit to when you can make phone calls, how long you can talk, and how often you can make calls, but inmates should keep in mind that every inmate wants to use the phone too, so they can call their family.
 If you break the jail rules, an inmate’s ability to use the phone may be limited or forbidden.

 The Clermont County Jail phone number is: 513-732-7500